 Nutrition

-Do let me know if you make this vegan Roasted Turnips.
+Do let me know if you make this delicious roasted turnips recipe.
 I love hearing from you all.
 If you like this recipe kindly consider rating it using stars in the comment section or in the recipe card to help more people find this recipe online.

 I have to admit, I hardly get these turnips to cook with. never a particular reason but your roast seems to motivate me to get that bunch in the grocery list tomorrow.